 When it’s Valentine’s Day, an anniversary, or another occasion where you want to boost the romance (maybe even pop a big question), a regular restaurant just won’t do.
-Instead make a reservation at one of the most romantic restaurants in Los Angeles, where you can be confident that the food will be great and the sparks will be flying.
+Instead make a reservation at one of the most romantic restaurants in Los Angeles, where you can be confident that the food will be great and the sparks will fly.

 A popular spot for weddings, Inn of the Seventh Ray is also a perfect venue for your romantic night out.
-The Topanga retreat was founded in the early ’70s, and still highlights local and organic offerings, in a twinkle-light-bedecked gardens and gazebos.
+The Topanga retreat was founded in the early ’70s, and still highlights local and organic offerings, in twinkle-light-bedecked gardens and gazebos.
 Valentine’s Day is a big event, with advance tickets required, so be sure to book ahead.
 128 Old Topanga Canyon Rd., Topanga.

 Find a spot under the stars at the open-air rooftop terrace of Harriet’s.
 The new hotspot is a perfect vantage point for gazing off at the twinkling city skyline with your beloved while sipping a classic cocktail.
 8490 Sunset Blvd., West Hollywood.

 It is impossible to go wrong with République.
 The rustic French menu is perfection, the wine list is stellar, and the ambiance is all romance.
 Plus the folks behind the project, Chefs Walter Manzke and Margie Lorenzana-Manzke, are an adorable couple themselves, and the love shines through everything they bring to the table.
 624 S. La Brea Ave., Hancock Park.

 From the moment you walk up to the hidden, plant-covered entrance, Cascabel will transport you and your dining companion on a mini trip to the tropics.
 The vibe is informal but sexy and the food is perfection.
 10717 Riverside Dr., Toluca Lake.